 Enjoy our new travel to The Netherlands!
-What are the first eight things that make us think of the Netherlands or what are the first eight symbols that represent the Netherlands?Come with us in our journey!
+Do you know which are the first eight things that make us think of the Netherlands or what are the first eight symbols that represent the Netherlands?Come with us in our journey!

-The Netherlands is famous for its large and colorful fields of tulips and for this reason, it is called, the land of tulips and windmills.
+The Netherlands is famous for its large and colorful fields of tulips and for this reason, it is called, “the land of tulips and windmills”.
 Dutch people love flowers, especially tulips.
-And this fact can be noticed at every street corner, where colorful flowers are carefully hanged, and in their courtyards or gardens, particularly cared for.
+And this fact can be noticed at every street corner, where colorful flowers are carefully hanged or in their courtyards or gardens, particularly cared for.

 The Netherlands ranks in the first place, worldwide, as the largest tulips exporter.